Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Experiments

 \end{itemize}

-For Q1, we report the mean score on the Likert-scale to be $3.55$ For Q2, as seen in \cref{tab:fp-rate}(a), user almost always state that the class is preserved, except in 5\% of the cases, whereas 32.5\% of these images fool the classifier.
-For Q3, as can be seen in \cref{tab:fp-rate}(b), the generated samples by \cite{song2018constructing}-L/P exhibit significant loss of class identity.
-For APT and the real images, the users correctly predict 90\% and 95\% of the images respectively, suggesting that our method yields realistic and class-preserving images.
+For Q1, we report the mean score on the Likert-scale to be $3.55$ For Q2, as seen in \cref{tab:fp-rate}, the user almost always states that the class is preserved, except in 5\% of the cases, whereas 32.5\% of these images fool the classifier.
+For Q3, as can be seen in \cref{tab:fp-rate}, the generated samples by \cite{lin2020dual}-L/P exhibit significant loss of class identity.
+For APT and the real images, the users correctly predict 90\% and 95\% of the images respectively, and an additional 85\% when using \cite{nulltextdiff} instead of StyleGAN-XL, suggesting that our method yields realistic and class-preserving images.

-\textbf{Classifier Fooling. \quad} To test the degree to which a target classifier is fooled, we measure its accuracy on 3k images from the ImageNet1k validation set and on the corresponding images generated by APT.
-Each class contains $3$ randomly sampled images from the validation set.
+\textbf{Classifier Fooling. \quad} To test the degree to which a target classifier is fooled, we measure its accuracy on 3k images, 3 for each class, from the ImageNet1k validation set and on the corresponding images generated by APT and other adversarial attacks such as PGD \cite{madry2017towards} and SSAH \cite{luo2022frequency}.
 Additionally, we measure the average decrease of the softmax probability for the real class, to assess the decrease in confidence of the classifier on the real class.
-As shown in \cref{tab:results-main}, the accuracy drops by as much as 23.1\%, down to a level comparable to the ImageNet-C accuracy.
+As shown in \cref{tab:results-main}, the accuracy drops by as much as 19.4\%, down to a level comparable to the ImageNet-C accuracy.
+Generating samples using PGD and SSAH results in the accuracy dropping by more than 74.7\% and 76.4\% respectvely.
 Similarly, in \cref{tab:transfer-study} we assess whether our APT samples are transferable.
-That is, whether images generated by APT using PRIME-ResNet50 and FAN-VIT classifiers fool other classifiers.
-Our fooling samples are transferable and the performance on different classifiers also drops.
-We observe that the accuracy on FAN-VIT APT images drops further and that in general higher confidence leads to larger drops of confidence on the generated images.
+I.e whether images generated by APT using PRIME-ResNet50 and FAN-VIT classifiers fool other classifiers.
+We observe that the fooling images are transferable and the accuracy and confidence on different classifiers also drop.

+In Tab.~\ref{tab:new}, we consider the attack success rate (ASR) for APT and noise-baed attacks under the same perturbation magnitude.
+We consider the ASR for the targeted classifier as well as for a different classifier (transfer).
+As our method is complementary to noise-based attacks, using our attacks with noise-based attacks results in the best performance.
+We provide a visual illustration in \cref{fig:new_illus}.